-(e) Nine members shall constitute a quorum of the Commission.
+(e) A majority of the currently appointed members of the Commission shall constitute a quorum.
 Once a quorum has been established, the vote of a majority of the members present at the time of the vote shall be an act of the Commission.

 (f) The Commission may appoint members to an advisory council to provide information on the concerns of Vermont women and assist the Commission in the fulfillment of its responsibilities.
 The Commission may establish ad hoc committees or task forces to study and make recommendations to the Commission.
 The chair of such committees or task forces shall be appointed by the Chair of the Commission.
 The tenure of such committees or task forces shall be determined by the nature of the study and the project undertaken.